Password cracking: Time needed for password searches

 The time to crack a password is related to bit strength, which is a measure of the password's entropy, and the details of how the password is stored.
 Most methods of password cracking require the computer to produce many candidate passwords, each of which is checked.
 One example is brute-force cracking, in which a computer tries every possible key or password until it succeeds.
 With multiple processors, this time can be optimized through searching from the last possible group of symbols and the beginning at the same time, with other processors being placed to search through a designated selection of possible passwords.
 More common methods of password cracking, such as dictionary attacks, pattern checking, and variations of common words, aim to optimize the number of guesses and are usually attempted before brute-force attacks.
 Higher password bit strength exponentially increases the number of candidate passwords that must be checked, on average, to recover the password and reduces the likelihood that the password will be found in any cracking dictionary.

-The ability to crack passwords using computer programs is also a function of the number of possible passwords per second which can be checked.
+The ability to crack passwords using computer programs is also a function of the number of possible passwords per second that can be checked.
 If a hash of the target password is available to the attacker, this number can be in the billions or trillions per second, since an offline attack is possible.
 If not, the rate depends on whether the authentication software limits how often a password can be tried, either by time delays, CAPTCHAs, or forced lockouts after some number of failed attempts.
 Another situation where quick guessing is possible is when the password is used to form a cryptographic key.
 In such cases, an attacker can quickly check to see if a guessed password successfully decodes encrypted data.